 Some models may feature a "mulching" attachment.
-Mulching is to re-circulate the cut grass through the blades so that it is very finely "chopped" and can be left on the cut grass as a "grass feed".
+Mulching is to re-circulate the cut the grass through the blades so that is very finely "chopped" and can be left on the cut grass as a "grass feed".
 When mulching, the grass catcher is not required.
 To install the mulching attachment:

 1. Remove the grass catcher, if installed.
 Lift up and hold the rear guard (A).
 2. Insert the mulching attachment (B), with the top angled forward slightly so that the protrusions on the bottom of the attachment enter the slots in the mower deck.
-Pull the top of the attachment back slightly so it is correctly fitted, then lower the rear guard.
+Push the tab (C) in until it "clips" into position, then lower the rear guard.

-To remove the mulching attachment, lift the rear guard, unhook the mulching attachment from the deck and pull it out, then lower the rear guard.
+To remove the mulching attachment, lift the rear guard, press down on the tab to release the clip, then pull the mulching attachment from the deck.
+Lower the rear guard.